 The campus follows a “progressive” discipline process.
-Complaint forms should be completed and forwarded to the Vice President's office.
+Complaint forms should be completed and forwarded to the Associate Vice President of Matriculation and Athletic Director.
 Unless inappropriate conduct is egregious and/or requires intervention by law enforcement, the initial contact will result in a verbal warning.
 Infractions after an initial meeting may result in short or long-term suspension and/or expulsion.

 The following are examples of student conduct which may require immediate law enforcement intervention: providing false information; harassment; sexual harassment; fighting; narcotics possession, use, and/or sale, campus demonstrations; lewd behavior; breach of the peace; forging documents; threats; coercion; discrimination; hazing; issues with firearms/explosives; inciting disruptive behavior; indecent and/or obscene behavior; election tampering; physical abuse; intimidation; endangerment; theft or damage to property; failure to comply; issues related to dangerous / illicit chemicals; disorderly conduct.